15 December 2021 – 10 January 2022

 The Bag Factory is excited to host Artists' Film International, a collaborative project featuring film, video and animation from around the world.
 Established by the Whitechapel Gallery (London) in 2008, AFI includes 21 global partner organisations.
 Each organisation selects an exciting recent work by an artist from their region which is shared amongst the network.
 The programme is adapted to every venue and is shown over the course of a year.

 The Artists Film International 2021 programme responds to the theme of care.
-Within the scope of the program, a curatorial selection of nine works will be screened online, available to view on our website for a limited time.
+Within the scope of the program, a curatorial selection by our Director, Candice Allison of nine works will be screened online, available to view on our website.

 The artists participating in the exhibition are: Neda Kovinić (Serbia); Himali Singh Soin (India); Sena Başöz (Turkey); Thania Petersen (South Africa); Sajia Sediqi (Afghanistan); Victoria Verseau (Sweden); Julia Sbriller & Joaquin Wall (Argentina); Kiri Dalena (Philippines); Agnė Jokšė (Lithuania)